christianalfoni/impact/docs/05_API.md

 export default observe(HelloWorld)
 ```

-But the approach above can result in anonymous component names and dictates to some extent how you want to define and export components.
+But the approach above can result in anonymous component names and dictates to some extent how you can define and export components.
 Another approach, given you do a little bit of configuration is:

 ```tsx
 import { observe } from 'impact-app'